abusaeed2433/JavaBasic/src/e_ClassesAndObject/info2.md

   }

   ```
-- This is simple example.
-Learn more by yourself if you want to.
+- Above one is a simple example.
+Learn more by yourself if you want to,